Hydra-Chain/hydragon-core-contracts/docs/BLS/BLS.md

 function isValidSignature(uint256[2] signature) external view returns (bool)
 ```

-checks if a signature is formatted correctly and valid
+Checks if a signature is formatted correctly and valid

 *will revert if improperly formatted, will return false if invalid*